Table of Contents

 Each sensory cell can only perceive one olfactory quality whereby one olfactory quality can be perceived by tens of thousands of sensory cells.
 Humans have approximately 350 different receptors and can differentiate between seven typical kinds of smells.

 Primary sensory cells transmit the stimulation directly to the CNS via their axons and without any interconnection.
-The axons or fila olfactoria are bundled in the n. olfactorius and pass directly into the bulbus olfactorius through the lamina cribrosa of the ethmoid bone plate.
+The axons or fila olfactoria are bundled in the olfactory nerve and pass directly into the bulbus olfactorius through the lamina cribrosa of the ethmoid bone plate.
 The bulbus olfactorius is considered a part of the CNS located in front of it.
 The first interconnections take place here.

 The endings of the fila olfactoria together with the dendrites of the mitral cells form glomeruli inside the bulbus olfactorius which are the smallest functional units of the olfactory organ.
 The first synapse of the olfactory system is located there.
 During this process convergence occurs: More than one thousand axons of sensory cells project onto the dendrites of one mitral cell.